American Wildlife Foundation

 President

-Mr. Ackermann is an engineer and the son of the founding donors, Helmut and Christine Ackermann, whose generous contribution began AWF.
-He succeeds his father to make sure our mission continues unimpeded.
+Ms. Ackermann is AWF's verinarian and co-director, and the daughter of the founding donors, Helmut and Christine Ackermann, whose generous contribution began AWF.

 Vice President